claytonweller/thinkful/S2-async/perfect-tweet/README.md

 # The Perfect Tweet
 ## Description
-    *Give us any topic, and we will create the perfect tweet... it definitely won't be a garble mess.*
+    *Give us any topic, and we will create the perfect tweet... it definitely won't be a garbled mess.*

 ## Specs
 Must do -